-3.6 Payment Plans
+3.6 Tuition Payment Plans

 FXUA offers tuition payment plans to eligible students who wish to finance their tuition in multiple installment payments.
 There is a non-refundable fee of \$30.00 per installment.
+Non-degree enrollments do not qualify for payment plans.
 Failure to pay any outstanding installment payment or balance by the payment deadline(s) will result in a financial hold placed on the student's account, accrual of late fees, and the potential ineligibility to apply for a payment plan in future semesters.